s-bhatla/VaxiQueue/README.md

 To makes things interesting we have incorporated the use of Animations and ADOBE XD to make the UI a bit more engaging.

+Created By :- Sidharth Bhatla and Aditya Sinha

 Update :- Won the third prize at the ASJX HACKATHON 2021
 https://devfolio.co/submissions/vaxiqueue-b994